BrightcoveOS/android-player-samples/README.md

 * [Ad Rules Google IMA Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/AdRulesIMASampleApp): This app shows how to setup to use the Google IMA Plugin to play ads via Ad Rules.
 This version has been tested and works with v3.1.3 of the IMA SDK.

-* [Ad Rules Google IMA Widevine Classic Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/AdRulesIMAWidevineSampleApp): This app shows how to setup to use the Google IMA Plugin to play ads via Ad Rules with a Widevine video.
-This version has been tested and works with v3.1.3 of the IMA SDK.

 * [Basic Akamai Identity Services Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/BasicAISWebViewSampleApp): This app shows how to configure an app to use the Brightcove native Android player with Akamai Identity Services.

 * [Basic Bundled Video Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/BasicBundledVideoSampleApp): This app shows how to play a video that is stored on the device for offline viewing.